bashkimkasa/resource-consumer/README.md

 - horizontal autoscaling of pod - changing the size of replication controller,
 - vertical autoscaling of pod - changing its resource limits.

-This code closely references the following google resource:
+This code references the following google resource:
 https://gitlab.cncf.ci/kubernetes/kubernetes/tree/9d0cbb7503b7070817b3ec08e76f3f3addf3675b/test/images/resource-consumer

 ## Usage
-Resource Consumer starts an HTTP server and handles sent requests.
+Resource Consumer starts an HTTP server and handles requests.
 It listens on port given as a flag (default 8080).
 Action of consuming resources is send to the container by a GET http request.